abbbi/virtnbdbackup/README.md

 # About

-Existing backup solutions or scripts for `libvirt/kvm` usually depend on the external snapshot feature to create backups or in the worst case require to shutdown or pause the virtual machine.
+Existing backup solutions or scripts for `libvirt/kvm` usually depend on the external snapshot feature to create backups, sometimes even require to shutdown or pause the virtual machine.

-While this was the only way to create online backups in the past, recent additions to both the `libvirt` and `qemu` projects have introduced new capabilities that allow to create online (full and incremental) backups, by using so called `dirty bitmaps` (or changed block tracking).
+Recent additions to both the `libvirt` and `qemu` projects have introduced new capabilities that allow to create online (full and incremental) backups, by using so called `dirty bitmaps` (or changed block tracking).

-`virtnbdbackup` uses these new features to create online full and incremental backups.
+`virtnbdbackup` uses these features to create online full and incremental backups.

 # Prerequisites